danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	SPLIT RANGE ('2016-06-01');
 	```

-	Validate that a the partition was created.
-Notice that:
+	Validate that a the partition was created by executing:
-   - after the SPLIT the table has 41 partitions
-   - the boudnaries for PartitionNumber=41

 	```sql
 	SELECT
 		OBJECT_NAME(p.object_id) AS ObjectName,